 The policies set forth in this Debt Management Policy (the "Policy") have been developed to provide guidelines for the issuance of general obligation bonds ("GO Bonds"), certificates of participation ("COPs") and other lease-backed financings, tax and revenue anticipation notes ("TRANs") and other forms of indebtedness by the Los Angeles Unified School District (the "District").
-While the issuance of debt can be an appropriate method of financing capital projects, careful and consistent monitoring of such debt issuance is required to preserve the District's credit strength and budgetary and financial flexibility.
+While the issuance of debt can be an appropriate method of financing capital projects or annual cash flow management, careful and consistent monitoring of such debt issuance is required to preserve the District's credit strength and budgetary and financial flexibility.

-The District has enjoyed some of the highest credit ratings of any major urban school district in the nation.
-Prior to the District's GO Bond sale in March 2016, the District's General Obligation Bond ratings were Aa2 by Moody's Investors Service ("Moody's") and AA- by Standard & Poor's Corporation ("S&P").
-The District's COPs have been rated A1 (Moody's) and A+ (Standard & Poor's).
-Following the passage of State Senate Bill 222, which effective January 1, 2016, created a statutory lien in the voter-approved property taxes that secure California school district GOs, some rating agencies modified their methodology.
-The ratings on the District's GOs that were sold after SB222 became effective were AAA, AA+ and Aa2 by Fitch Ratings ("Fitch"), Kroll Bond Rating Agency ("KBRA") and Moody's, respectively.
+The District's long-term debt that funds capital projects includes GO bonds that are backed by i) voter approved property taxes and ii) COPs that are backed by the District's General Fund.
+Given this distinction, the credit ratings on the District's GOs have been some of the highest of any major urban school district in the nation while the ratings on its COPs have been lower.
+Prior to the District's GO Bond sale in March 2016, the District's GO bond ratings were Aa2 by Moody's Investors Service ("Moody's") and AA- by Standard & Poor's Corporation ("S&P").
+At that time, the District's COPs were rated A1 (Moody's) and A+ (Standard & Poor's).
+Following the passage of State Senate Bill 222, which effective January 1, 2016, created a statutory lien in the voter-approved property taxes that secure California school district GOs, some rating agencies modified their methodology for California school district GOs.
+The ratings on the District's GOs that were sold after SB222 became effective have been AAA, AA+ and Aa2 by Fitch Ratings ("Fitch"), Kroll Bond Rating Agency ("KBRA") and Moody's, respectively.
+In fiscal year 2018-19, as a result of cost pressures and declining enrollment, the rating agencies reviewed the District's credit ratings.
+Fitch maintained a AAA rating on the District's GOs while lowering the District's Indicative Default Rating ("IDR") rating from A+ to A and S&P lowered the District's GO rating from AA- to A+ and its COPs rating from A+ to A. In addition, Moody's and S&P placed a Negative Outlook on the District's GOs and COPs and Fitch placed a Negative Outlook on the District's IDR.
+Kroll maintained the District's GO ratings at AA+.
+Additional information on the District's ratings and rating agency methodology is provided in Section 3.08 and the 2017-18 Debt Report.

-High GO credit ratings reduce the interest costs paid by the District on the amounts borrowed, which results in lower property taxes paid by the District's taxpayers to pay the debt service.
+High GO ratings help to reduce the interest costs paid by the District on the amounts borrowed, resulting in lower property taxes paid by the District's taxpayers to pay the debt service.
 Lower interest rates on the COPs reduce the burden on the District's operating funds.
-The District's debt management policies are intended to assist in maintaining the District's high credit ratings so that access to borrowed funds is provided at the lowest possible interest rates, as well as to provide guidelines for the prudent use and management of debt issued to finance the District's capital needs.
-Additionally, these policies set forth selection criteria for financial consultants and attorneys to ensure a fair and open selection process, provide opportunities for all firms (including small business enterprises) to participate in District contracts and result in the selection of the best-qualified partners.
+The District's debt management policies are intended to assist in maintaining the District's high credit ratings so that access to borrowed funds is provided at the lowest possible interest rates, as well as to provide guidelines for the prudent use and management of the District's debt.
+Additionally, these policies set forth selection criteria for financial consultants and attorneys to i) ensure a fair and open selection process, ii) provide opportunities for all firms (including small business enterprises) to participate in District contracts and iii) result in the selection of the best-qualified partners.